AnBapDan/REC-Platform-Gateway/README.md

    ```sh
    npm install
    ```
-3. Enter the Profobuf repo in `package.json` on dependencies tab
+3. Enter the Profobuf repo in `package.json` on the dependencies tab
    ```js
        "grpc-protos": "git+REPOSITORY",
    ```